 In preparation for a career in professional practice, you’ll cover business and management as well as inter-relationships in the construction industry.
 You’ll be well prepared to contribute to the running of a successful practice.

-At our end-of-year Architecture and Planning Exhibition, you’ll have the chance to display your work to the public.
+At our end-of-year Summer Exhibition, you’ll have the chance to display your work to the public.

 Each year the School of Architecture organises a study visit to a European city.
 There is a cost associated with participating in the study visit, which typically lasts 5 days.
 During the visit, students and staff experience another culture and see how this is represented through both historic and contemporary architecture and in the city's urban planning.
 Recent study visits have included trips to Lisbon, Venice, Rome, and Vienna.